 Second, make sure that it’s still being developed.
 If you choose a theme that is no longer supported, at best you’ll get a theme where the bugs will never get fixed and at worst you might be using a theme that’s a security risk.
 So make sure that it’s been updated recently.

 Third, check to make sure that it’s accessible.
 You can use the WAVE browser tool to test the theme demo for accessibility.
 If there are a ton of errors when you check it, you should avoid it.
 You want everyone to be able to use your website no matter what technology they use to browse the web.

 Finally, just try out the theme demo as much as possible to make sure that it’s something you want for your website before you purchase and/or download it.

-The next step in creating your personal website is to add in some plugins to add extra functionality for your site.
+The next step in creating your artist website is to add in some plugins to add extra functionality for your site.

 To make a long story short, plugins are packages of code that add extra functionality to your website.
 With WordPress plugins, you can turn your website into an online store, a membership website and basically anything else.

 But for now we’re just going to add in four plugins to add in functionality you will need no matter what you want to do with your website.

 The first plugin is the Yoast SEO plugin.
 This will help your website’s technical SEO so that you have a better chance of getting found in Google searches.
 And it comes with tools in the post editor that can help you write better for both people and search engines.

 The second plugin is Wordfence for security.
 There is a paid and free version of the plugin.
 The free version should be enough for your website.
 It will provide a firewall to protect your website from outside attacks.
 And it’s been great to use to feel good about my website’s security.